SimoCs/deep-learning-acoustics-unlocking-speech-recognition/README.md

 # Readme
-Hierarchical data using SQL Server and Power BI examples for use in Pluralsight **Unlocking Speech Recognition: Deep Learning in Acoustics** video course.
+Automatic Speech Recognition (ASR) models for use in Pluralsight **Unlocking Speech Recognition: Deep Learning in Acoustics** video course.
 Below, you can find a list of technologies used in the demos, along with their respective versions:

 | Technology    | Version |
 | -------- | ------- |